thegambler111/CoolObsVault/03_Life_experience/Writing_Sharing is caring/Writing at work/Amazon six-page narratively structured memo/Amazon six-page narratively structured memo.md

 - These operational plans are usually created by a team, not an individual
 - Each 6-pager needs to **stand on its own**
 	- No attachment
-	- Everyone, even people not familiar with the subject, understand what is going on without additional research
+	- Everyone, even people not familiar with the subject, must understand what is going on without additional research

 # How Amazon conducts meetings
 - Each attendee gets a print out of the document